 - What is attribute-based access control?

-What are access control models?
+What are the four types of access control models?

 Watch how ButterflyMX works: